 - 6. A physical examination must be completed and the student athlete cleared for competition by a doctor before he/she will be allowed to practice (see the Athletic Trainer for more information).
 A free physical exam is scheduled for each team prior to the start of the sport season. - 7.
-Student athletes must enroll in the specific Exercise Science class for their sport in order to be covered by our athletic insurance policy.
-Any individual unable to sign up for your sport's class due to time conflicts with another class in your schedule must enroll in the special class designed to accommodate class conflicts.
-See the Athletic Director for details.
-Anyone not enrolled in one of these two classes will not be allowed to practice or compete.
+Student athletes must enroll in the specific Athletic (ATHL) class for their sport in order to practice or compete and be covered by our athletic insurance policy.